structs-nl/zoekintranscripties/README.md

 <img width="750" alt="image" src="https://github.com/user-attachments/assets/5d0b4d30-271c-4c62-a5d7-702ad3ea81ab">

-**Screen 1:** Transcriptions are indexed and shown in the search result in the context where they originate from (books or bundles), including relevant metadata.
+**Screen 1 (search page):** Transcriptions are indexed and shown in the search result in the context where they originate from (books or bundles), including relevant metadata.

 <img width="750" alt="image" src="https://github.com/user-attachments/assets/dd7e140b-0dc9-4eb8-8f12-443cefd9f2e3">

-**Screen 2:** Search queries are parsed with an ANTLR parser and expanded with a customisable query expansion dictionary.
+**Screen 2 (search page):** Search queries are parsed with an ANTLR parser and expanded with a customisable query expansion dictionary.
 The expanded query is sent to the search index, but more importantly: the expansions are presented to the user: a researcher can see what expansions are used and can de-select irrelevant ones.

 <img width="750" alt="image" src="https://github.com/user-attachments/assets/9a375447-ef00-4b92-a936-7e6af493a82b">

-**Screen 3:** A hierarchical facet that allows browsing and filtering on the descriptive hierarchies of the works.
+**Screen 3 (transcription viewer):** A hierarchical facet that allows browsing and filtering on the descriptive hierarchies of the works.
 This was done with a decomposition of the hierarchies in path / value pairs and regular expression filters on the standard term aggregate.

 <img width="750" alt="Scherm­afbeelding 2024-11-20 om 12 25 50" src="https://github.com/user-attachments/assets/c7b9c7eb-5a2e-439f-8db7-fa4dbd0f8244">

-**Screen 3:** The scan viewer with search support and term highlighting.
+**Screen 3 (transcription viewer):** The scan viewer with search support and term highlighting.
 Based on OpenSeadragon.

 <img width="750" alt="Scherm­afbeelding 2024-11-20 om 12 26 01" src="https://github.com/user-attachments/assets/d5795f4c-c932-4016-b178-3f1ef2b907c8">